Actindo-AG/Documentation/RetailSuiteWarehousing/UserInterface/01a_QuickPosting.md

 In this section, you can edit the storage shelves and create new ones.

 > [Info] When clicking the [CREATE] button, the *Add* section is displayed.
-When selecting a checkbox in the entry list, the *Edit* section is displayed.
+When selecting a checkbox in the list, the *Edit* section is displayed.
 The fields in the *Add* and the *Edit* section are identical.

 The following functions and fields are available:

 - *Warehouse ID*
-    Click the drop-down list where you want to create the storage shelf.
+    Click the drop-down list and select the warehouse where you want to create the storage shelf.

 - *Storage shelf*
     Enter a number for the storage shelf.